Use Case

 Overview

-Bank‑to‑Bank Payments Exception Management Reconciliation is the process of validating, matching, and controlling the complete lifecycle of high‑value and high‑volume payments exchanged between financial institutions.
-It ensures that incoming and outgoing transactions across domestic and cross‑border rails—such as RTGS, SWIFT gpi, CHAPS, SEPA, Faster Payments, and real‑time networks are accurately recorded, settled, and reported, with exceptions identified and resolved rapidly.
+Bank-to-Bank Payments Exception Management Reconciliation is the process of validating, matching, and controlling the complete lifecycle of high-value and high-volume payments exchanged between financial institutions.
+Smart Reconciliations ensures that incoming and outgoing transactions across domestic and cross-border rails – such as RTGS, SWIFT gpi, CHAPS, SEPA, Faster Payments, and real-time networks – are accurately recorded, settled, and reported, with exceptions identified and resolved rapidly.

 Challenge